 Recovery: the first 256 files lose their links to the MFT; thus, their recovery is only possible with the RAW-recovery method.
 Recovery chances for the files following these 256 files are up to 100%.

 FAT/FAT32 file system

 Structure: the file system header (2 headers more for FAT32), FAT tables and the data area.

 The FAT file system applies the File Allocation Table containing an entry for each cluster on the drive and a link from this table to the file location on the disk.
 It also holds links to the cluster of the file start, file continuation and file end.
 The FAT file system does not apply defragmentation of fragmented files.
 As to its original design, files on FAT have 8 symbols for the file name and 3 symbols for the file extension.
 That is why the file system stores long file names separately utilizing the long file names (LFN) extension feature.

 Procedure: the file system deletes all the information contained in the File Allocation Table including the links to the file continuation and end clusters.
 The data area itself is not wiped, though.
 The first symbol of the file name is deleted in its short form, and with FAT32, the part of information about the starting file cluster gets deleted.

-Recovery: the file start can be found, but the information about the file continuation and the end needs an assumption.
+Recovery: the file start can be found, but the information about the file continuation and the end needs to be assumed.
 For this reason, data recovery may be incomplete.
-Besides, the FAT file system doesn’t defragment files making it difficult to retrieve fragmented files even with the RAW-recovery method.
-Another issue is that file names are limited in length and can even be stored detachedly on the disk.
+Besides, the FAT file system doesn't defragment files making it difficult to retrieve fragmented files even with the RAW-recovery method.
+Another issue is that file names are limited in length and can even be stored detached on the storage.
 Recovery of long file names may give no effect.

 exFAT file system